 CODE OF CONDUCT

+General comments – Group substantive violations, 1-6, 14-15, together and procedural violations, 7-13, together.

 The PX was established to promote an efficient, fair and competitive energy market.
 It is a responsibility of the PX to enforce its rules and it is the responsibility of each Participant to comply with the PX Rules in order to further these goals.
 As such, the following Code of Conduct has been put in place to ensure that all PX Participants conduct themselves in a manner that is consistent with just and equitable principles of trade and will not engage in any act that is substantially detrimental to the interest or welfare of the PX or its ability to conduct effective and orderly markets.